-BUILT AROUND 3200BC, NEWGRANGE IS OLDER THAN BOTH STONEHENGE AND THE PYRAMIDS OF GIZA, YET IT IS PERFECTLY INTACT
+SUILT AROUND 3200BC, NEWGRANGE IS OLDER THAN BOTH STONEHENGE AND THE PYRAMIDS OF GIZA, YET IT IS PERFECTLY INTACT TO

-Over in County Clare, you'll find one of the island's most iconic ancient monuments - the Poulnabrone Dolmen.
+Over in County Clare is one of the island's most iconic ancient monuments - the Poulnabrone Dolmen.
 This portal tomb is found in the depths of the Burren, where limestone plateaus are dotted with wildflowers and clumps of moss.

-But sometimes you have to know where to go...
+But sometimes you have to know where to go.
 Deep in County Fermanagh in the scenic waters of Lough Erne sits Boa Island.
 You can drive onto the island, but once there keep an eye out for signs for the Boa Figures.
-Down a little country lane, hidden in an old cemetery you'll find the Boa Island Figures - intricately carved Celtic figurines that have an almost totem pole look to them, as they stand silently among crumbling tombstones.
+Down a little country lane, hidden in an old cemetery you'll find the Boa Island Figures - intricately carved Celtic figurines that have an almost totem-pole look to them, as they stand silently among crumbling tombstones.

-Sites like this can look out of place, as they sit within quiet valleys or in the middle of tiny islands.
-But the more you familiarize yourself with Ireland, you'll see that these structures, soaked in history and witness to thousands of years gone by, are exactly where they should be.
+Sites like this can look out of place, plonked seemingly inexplicably within valleys or in the middle of tiny islands.
+But the more you familiarise yourself with Ireland, you'll see that these structures, soaked in history and witness to thousands of years gone by, are exactly where they should be.